nobodhi/javascript_coding_exercise/README.md

 ## Coding Projects

+### Find Pairs

+In this exercise we are given a list of lists of music titles (corresponding to titles that users have reviewed) and asked to find all pairs of titles that occur within these lists more than N times.
+E.g., in the following example:

+X, Y, Z
+X, Z

+The pairs (X, Y) and (Y, Z) occur once, and the pair (X, Z) occurs twice.
+The test is [test/pairs-test.js](test/pairs-test.js) and a sample data file is at [data/input.txt](data/input.txt).
+A naive, vanilla JS solution is here: [find-pairs.js](find-pairs.js).

+#### Solution

+This can be looked at as an SQL or MapReduce problem in which we first map the inputs into key-value pairs and then reduce them into a solution.
+We first map the users, titles, and user-title pairs.
+We then sort by title and loop through each title's users, querying for all pairs.

 ### Cost Sharing Exercise

 In this project, the developer is asked to write a function that passes the set of tests run from the command line: